-The following management's discussion and analysis (the "MD&A") was prepared as at 11 April 2018 and is management's assessment of Falcon Oil & Gas Ltd.'s ("Falcon") financial and operating results and provides a summary of the financial information of the Company (as hereinafter defined) for the three months and year ended 31 December 2017.
-This MD&A should be read in conjunction with the audited consolidated financial statements for the year ended 31 December 2017 and 2016.
+The following management's discussion and analysis (the "MD&A") was prepared as at 10 May 2018 and is management's assessment of Falcon Oil & Gas Ltd.'s ("Falcon") financial and operating results and provides a summary of the financial information of the Company (as hereinafter defined) for the three months ended 31 March 2018.
+This MD&A should be read in conjunction with the unaudited interim financial statements for the three months ended 31 March 2018 and 2017 and the audited consolidated financial statements and MD&A for the year ended 31 December 2017 and 2016.